-The Current Port Noise Maps are included in Appendix D. The Figures are summarised as follows:
+The Current Port Noise Maps are included in Appendix C. The Figures are summarised as follows:

 - Figures 1B, 1C: The noise contours at 1.5m above ground level enable comparison with noise survey measurements undertaken in accordance with New Zealand Standard NZS 6801:2008 "Acoustics - Measurement of environmental sound" (which is the revision of the 1999 version referred to in rule 21.5.2). - Figures 2A and 2B: The 3D façade noise map predicts noise levels received at the façades of dwellings.
 The plan view façade noise maps display the highest noise level received on the façades.
-This is useful for considering the noise mitigation requirements in the operative and proposed District Plans in Appendix 21B and Appendix 30B respectively.

-• Figure 3: Presents the modelling inputs and assumptions.
+This is useful for considering the noise mitigation requirements of Appendix 30B of the 2GP. - Figure 3: Presents the modelling inputs and assumptions.